 If you’ve got a customer support team that caters to your clients, then you’ve probably heard of support ticket software.
 However, in case you’re not sure what we’re talking about, here’s a brief rundown.
 Helpdesk ticket systems handle individual customer support cases.
 Each time a customer submits a new issue/case, the system creates a ticket that it then uses to monitor the progress made towards finding a viable solution to the problem.

 Support ticketing software helps the business automate the repetitive and time-consuming administrative tasks linked to managing client support cases.
 It typically works hand-in-hand with an overarching CRM database that stores all the business’ contact information.
 There are numerous helpdesk ticketing systems available.
 However, not all of them can get the job done.
 You need to know what you want the system to do for you to reap its benefits.

 However, before you can identify which system will best suit your needs, you’ll first have to understand how they can help you.
 So, let’s take a look at some of the ways they can help your customer support team.

 1. Quicker Ticket Resolutions

-A powerful support ticketing software should easily automate the processing of incoming helpdesk cases.
+A powerful support ticketing software or email ticketing software should easily automate the processing of incoming helpdesk cases.
 This automation should, in turn, allow your support team to concentrate more on closing and addressing tickets.
 Incoming tickets are automatically recorded into the software, routed to the customer support staff, and filled with the case details (such as ticket urgency, the product/service in question, the client’s name, etc.) your representative will need to resolve the issue.